How to Reorganize and Rebuild Indexes in SQL Server Database?

 You can reorganize the index using the below T-SQL command.

-ALTER INDEX IDX_Ordtes_Datedoc
+ALTER INDEX IX_EmployeeName

-ON Ordtes
+ON EmployeeRecords

 GO

-Reorganize Indexes
+Reorganize Indexes using T-SQL Command

 2. Reorganize the Indexes using the SSMS

 You can also reorganize the indexes using the SQL Server Management Studio (SSMS).
-Follow the below steps:
+Follow the below cited steps:

 • Open the SSMS.
 In Object Explorer, expand the database that contains the table on which you want to reorganize the indexes.